 While the study does not examine any immediate treatments, Professor Anderson believes it could offer a new approach to tackling intrusive thoughts in these disorders.

 Ideally the next step will be to study the use of oral GABA supplementation.
-I’ll be reaching out to Professor Anderson to share details about the effectiveness of sublingual GABA.

 Here is the study abstract: Hippocampal GABA enables inhibitory control over unwanted thoughts